-Here's an easy one: Cyberpunk 2077's release date is April 16, 2020 on PC, PS4, Xbox One and Stadia.
-It'll cost $60 on each platform, unless you go for the ultra-fancy collector's edition.
+Cyberpunk 2077 is slated to hit PC, PS4, Xbox One and Stadia, and cost $60 on each platform, unless you go for the ultra-fancy collector's edition.
 That one costs $250, and includes a whole bunch of knickknacks: a collectible statue, an art book, a soundtrack, a "visitor's guide" to Night City and a whole bunch of other various and sundry stickers, pins and postcards.

 Cyberpunk 2077 trailer

 Cyberpunk 2077 has been in development for a long time, and there are a number of trailers available, with varying levels of story and gameplay details.
 At the time of writing, this is the most recent one is the E3 2019 Cinematic Trailer, which CD Projekt Red debuted on June 9, 2019: